Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow-triggers/cron_flow-trigger.md

 ### Example - at 12:00 am (UTC)

-For this example, we'll create a "Midnight Flow" that will trigger a flow at 12:00 am UTC every day.
+For this example, we will create a "Midnight Flow" that will trigger a flow at 12:00 am UTC every day.

 #### Create a Midnight Flow